Websoft9Archive/ansible-ghost/docs/stack-installation.md

 # Initial Installation

-If you have completed the Ghost deployment, just take the following steps to start a quick use.
+If you have completed the Ghost deployment on Cloud Server, just take the following steps to start a quick use.

 ## Preparation

 1. Get the **Internet IP** on your Cloud Console.

-2. Check your **[Inbound of Security Group Rule](https://support.websoft9.com/docs/faq/tech-instance.html)** of Cloud Console to ensure the **TCP:8161** is allowed.
+2. Check your **[Inbound of Security Group Rule](https://support.websoft9.com/docs/faq/tech-instance.html)** of Cloud Console to ensure the **TCP:80** is allowed.

 3. Make a domain resolution on your Cloud Console if you want to use domain for Ghost.